 After being delayed due to snow, the dedication took place on Feb.
 3, 2015.

-If you are intrigued by this way of honoring a deserving musician, there are plenty more naming opportunities available – visit the Berklee website to find out more and see the full list of honorees thus far.
+If you are intrigued by this way of honoring a deserving musician, visit the Berklee website (archived page) to find out more.

 This event and others reveal that Florence Price is really beginning to receive some of the widespread recognition she deserves.